expanse-project/expanse-buildbot/README.md

 ### Contributing

-Make sure you have a local installation of the Ethereum Buildbot to test your changes, since any modification can greatly affect many builders and processes, and even bring the whole buildmaster to a halt if changes are blindly pushed to the repository.
+Make sure you have a local installation of the Expanse Buildbot to test your changes, since any modification can greatly affect many builders and processes, and even bring the whole buildmaster to a halt if changes are blindly pushed to the repository.
 Pull requests are always welcome and recommended for any modification.